CatManJr/flood-accumulation/README.md

    - The `presentation.pdf` document provides a detailed explanation of the algorithms and logic implemented in the code.

 3. **Data Sets**
-   - The `dataset` folder contains two example DEM (Digital Elevation Model) data sets, each with a magnitude of 3 * 1e6.
+   - The `dataset` folder contains two example DEM (Digital Elevation Model) data sets, each with a scale of 1e6.
    - The `result` folder contains the data results after running the solution.
+You could extract the streams and visualize them more beautifully using ArcGIS.

 4. **Software Requirements**
    - **GDAL 3.X Library**: To run this solution, you need to compile the GDAL 3.X library locally.